 One way WIE stays connected with students on campus is through organizing an advisory board comprised of representatives from each of the different women in engineering RSOs.
 Each year this board works together to organize a Women in STEM week to showcase some of the accomplishments of the amazing women on our campus and alumna of Illinois Engineering.
 For information on this year’s event, go here.
 Additionally, the group provides support to one another’s outreach events throughout the school year.

 If you are interested in connecting with more women engineering students, consider joining one of these student organizations:

 Alpha Omega Epsilon

 Alpha Omega Epsilon (AOE) is a professional and social sorority comprised of female engineering and technical science majors.
-From the day of its inception on November 13, 1983, Alpha Omega Epsilon has strived to promote friendship, professionalism, leadership, and scholarship throughout its many chapters throughout the United States and Canada.
+From the day of its inception on November 13, 1983, Alpha Omega Epsilon has striven to promote friendship, professionalism, leadership, and scholarship throughout its many chapters throughout the United States and Canada.
 Alpha Omega Epsilon is an associate member of Panhellenic Council at University of Illinois.

 Phi Sigma Rho

 Phi Sigma Rho (PSR) is a social sorority for women in engineering and other technical studies.
-Our sorority was founded in order to give women in technical studies a community of understanding and support.
-As of today, there are 28 chapters across the U.S. sharing our the common goals of friendship, scholarship, and encouragement.
+The sorority was founded in order to give women in technical studies a community of understanding and support.
+As of today, there are 38 chapters across the U.S. sharing our common goals of friendship, scholarship, and encouragement.
 Phi Sigma Rho is an associate member of Panhellenic Council at University of Illinois.